Dexketoprofen: Chemistry

 Dexketoprofen is the (S)-enantiomer of ketoprofen.
 Technically it is a chiral switch of (±)-ketoprofen.
 The switch was done for a faster onset of action, a better therapeutic value.
+Dexketoprofen consists of a propionic acid moiety connected to a benzophenone molecule by its second carbon.

 Medical uses

 Short-term treatment of mild to moderate pain, including dysmenorrhoea.
 It is also used for migraines and knee pain.

 Side effects

 It may cause dizziness, and patients should not, therefore, drive or operate heavy machinery or vehicles until they are familiar with how dexketoprofen affects them.
 Concomitant use of alcohol and other sedatives may potentiate this effect.
 In a small subset of individuals the dizziness may be intolerable and require transition to an alternative treatment.

 Pharmacology

 Dexketoprofen belongs to a class of medicines called NSAIDs.
 It works by blocking the action of a substance in the body called cyclo-oxygenase, which is involved in the production of chemicals in the body called prostaglandins.
 Prostaglandins are produced in response to injury or certain diseases and would otherwise go on to cause swelling, inflammation and pain.
 By blocking cyclo-oxygenase, dexketoprofen prevents the production of prostaglandins and therefore reduces inflammation and pain.
 Along with peripheral analgesic action, it possesses central analgesic action.